Family Ski Company Terms & Conditions

 Please note, it is the requirements and standards of the country in which any services that make up your holiday are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

-We are fully bonded with ABTOT, the Association of Bonded Travel Organisers’ Trust.
+We are fully bonded with ABTOT, the Association of Bonded Travel Organisers’ Trust in accordance with The Package Travel and Linked Travel Arrangements Regulations 2018.
 This arrangement means your money will be refunded in the unlikely event of our being unable to provide your holiday due to our insolvency.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.
 ABTOT’s address is at 117 Houndsditch, London EC3A 7BT.

 You can access the The Package Travel and Linked Travel Arrangements Regulations 2018 at https://www.legislation.gov.uk/ukdsi/2018/9780111168479/

 In the event you end up in difficulty (of any sort) during your holiday, we will provide you with appropriate assistance as soon as reasonably possible including by the provision of appropriate information on health services, local authorities and consular assistance and by assisting you to make distance communications and to find alternative travel arrangements as may be applicable.
 Where you are in difficulty as a result of your negligence, we may charge you a reasonable fee for this assistance which will not exceed the costs we actually incur.

 - Foreign Office Advice

 The UK Foreign and Commonwealth Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice and https://travelaware.campaign.gov.uk which you are strongly recommended to consult before booking and in good time before departure.